Alert Source Discuss

 Further action MAY be required by the gateway to make the sending of the message effective, such as providing payment for gas.
 See Post-processing.

-MUST revert with UnsupportedAttribute if an unsupported attribute key is included.
-MAY revert if the value of an attribute is not a valid encoding for its expected type.
+MUST revert with UnsupportedAttribute if an unsupported attribute is included.
+MAY revert if an attribute value is not valid for the key.

 MAY accept call value (native token) to be sent with the message.
 MUST revert if call value is included but it is not a feature supported by the gateway.
 It is unspecified how this value is represented on the destination.

-MAY generate and return a unique non-zero outbox identifier, otherwise returning zero.
-This identifier can be used to track the lifecycle of the message in the outbox in events and for post-processing.
+MAY generate and return a unique non-zero send identifier, otherwise returning zero.
+This identifier can be used to track the lifecycle of the message in the source gateway in events and for post-processing.
+Note that this identifier MAY be different from the receiveId that is delivered to the recipient, since that identifier may preferably consist of values like transaction id and log index that are not available in the execution environment.

-MUST emit a MessagePosted event, including the optional outbox identifier that is returned by the function.
+MUST emit a MessageSent event, including the optional send identifier that is returned by the function.

 This event signals that a would-be sender has requested a message to be sent.